-The Bachelor of Science in nursing degree program can be completed in eight regular semesters and two summer semester.
+The Bachelor of Science in Nursing degree program can be completed in eight regular semesters and two summer semesters.
 It is a comprehensive degree, which does not require a minor.
 This plan assumes the following:

 - No remedial coursework is required.

 - The student does not fail any classes.

 - The student does not change majors.

 - The student must maintain full-time enrollment status.

 Also, a four-year degree plan does not take into account dual credit or transfer credit that a student may bring with him or her upon admission to the University.